Asia Markets Extend Rally Into The Weekend - UrduPoint

 Hopes are high that with at least three inoculations in the pipeline, life can begin to get back to normal next year and give a much-needed boost to the battered global economy.

-News of the vaccine successes have sent stocks powering higher, led by airlines and other tourism-linked companies.
+News of the vaccine successes sent stocks powering higher, led by airlines and other tourism-linked companies.

 Adding to the upbeat mood are easing worries about US political uncertainty after Joe Biden's election win and Donald Trump's announcement Thursday that while he thinks the vote was rigged he will step aside if the Electoral College hands him defeat next month.